Parameter Efficient Fine-tuning via Explained Variance Adaptation: Experiments

 \section{Experiments}

 First, we elaborate on implementation details of EVA in \cref{sec:impl_details}.
 Then, we show results for fine-tuning large language models (LLMs) on math and reasoning tasks in \cref{sec:llm_ft} and language understanding tasks in \cref{sec:glue}.
-Further we show results for image classification in \cref{sec:vtab1k} and decision making tasks in \cref{sec:dt_finetuning}.
-Finally, in \cref{sec:convergence} we demonstrate that the computational overhead induced by EVA over LoRA is negligible and that incremental SVD converges and is invariant to batch order and batch size.
+In addition, we show results for image classification in \cref{sec:vtab1k} and decision-making tasks in \cref{sec:dt_fine-tunine}.
+Finally, in \cref{sec:efficiency_and_convergence} we demonstrate that the computational overhead induced by EVA on LoRA is negligible and that incremental SVD converges and is invariant to batch order and batch size.